susheelkbhargav/roman-numeral-converter/README.md

 			timestamp: "22-03-2021 06:05:33",
 			message: "For input string: "min""
     }

+### Query Value is empty or one value is missing

+The server will return a **400 Bad Request status code because of ConstraintViolationException** :

+      {
+		error: "BAD_REQUEST",
+		timestamp: "22-03-2021 08:57:54",
+		message: "Invalid input parameters: convertRangeToRomanNumeral.maxParam: must not be empty " }

 ### Design Considerations

 Eventhough we are converting numbers, to make spring not default to a Whitelabel error page or a traditional "Page isn't Working" screen, the input params were taken as a string and then converted into an integer.
 Doing this would allow the ExceptionHandler to catch a NumberFormatException which would be significant to throw a custom response as JSON.

-Exception Handling is as follows.
+Exception Handling is as follows:

 A GlobalExceptionHandler is declared which handles custom as well as generic exceptions.